- Acute vs. Chronic Inflammation

 However, life isn’t always easy and food isn’t as nutrient-dense as it used to be, thanks to deteriorating soil quality and other factors.
 As a result, I believe that certain whole-food supplements are a great way to bridge any nutritional gaps and to help the body better deal with daily stressors.

-My go-to supplements are freeze-dried organ meats (in particular, freeze-dried liver capsules) and magnesium before bedtime.
+My go-to supplements are freeze-dried organ meats (in particular, freeze-dried liver capsules) and Magnesium Breakthrough before bedtime.
 I don’t take or recommend plant-based extracts such as resveratrol or curcumin for the reasons I outlined above.

 I also avoid omega-3 supplements because there is no easy way to make sure they’re not rancid.
 Instead, I consume suet and tallow from grass-fed cows as well as wild-caught salmon and sardines — all of which are excellent sources of omega-3.